rajeshpachaikani/Face-Recognition-With-Postgresql/README.md

 # Face-Recognition-With-Postgresql
-A simple demonstration of offloading image processing operation to an SQL server
+A demonstration of offloading image processing operations to an SQL server.

+We are using Postgresql to store and process the image processing data such as Face Embeddings.
+To run this you must setup a Postgresql sever in your local machine or have network access to any machine with Postgresql.